Want to know how to collect email addresses in WordPress? With a bigger email list growing your business online is much easier.

 Hosting challenges are in trend right now.
 You must have seen various challenges like the “30-day blogging challenge” doing rounds on the internet.

-These challenges inspire and motivate people to do something that they have procrastinated on for too long.
-And many people join these challenges just to get started or in the hope of getting better at what they are doing.
+These challenges inspire and motivate people to do something they have procrastinated on for too long.
+Many people join challenges to get started or get better at what they do.

 You, too, can host such a challenge and ask people to join by registering with their email addresses.
 RafflePress is an easy way to do this with daily giveaway entries.